-Existing working capital was not sufficient to meet the cash requirements to fund planned operations through the period that is one year after the date the Company's financial statements for the three months ended March 31, 2020 were issued.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-The Company's inability to continue as a going concern may potentially affect the Company's rights and obligations under its senior secured debt and issued and outstanding convertible notes.
+Existing working capital was not sufficient to meet the cash requirements to fund planned operations through the period that is one year after the date the Company's financial statements for the six months ended June 30, 2020 were issued.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern may potentially affect the Company's rights and obligations under its senior secured debt and issued and outstanding convertible notes.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern and do not include adjustments that might result from the outcome of this uncertainty.
 This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.